Dementia researchers issue urgent call for more diversity in clinical trial participation

 The KU ADC looks to increase diversity across all its numerous studies with a goal of making African Americans and Latinos at least 20 percent of the trial's participants across all sites.

-With momentum, awareness and hope at all-time highs, dementia researchers at the University of Kansas Alzheimer's Disease Center (KU ADC) and around the world are edging ever closer to better understanding the confounding disease.
+With momentum, awareness and hope at all-time highs, dementia researchers at the University of Kansas Alzheimer's Disease Research Center (KU ADRC) and around the world are edging ever closer to better understanding the confounding disease.
 In the push to find effective ways to slow and ultimately stop the neurodegenerative condition, experts are urgently seeking greater research participation from communities that are heavily impacted by the disease.

 There is an especially desperate need for African American participants in Alzheimer's clinical research.
 The urgency is rooted, in part, in the fact that African Americans are two times more likely to develop Alzheimer's compared to whites.
 According to the advocacy network UsAgainstAlzheimer's, African Americans account for 20 percent of the 5.7 million Americans with the disease, which is the sixth leading cause of death in the U.S. for people over 65.